GAUSSI Faculty in the News, Professor Dan Sloan investigates plant genomes with two new grants!

 The GAUSSI program provides a flexible curriculum for graduate students whose research involves the analysis of large biological datasets.
 We offer a limited number of NSF-funded one-year fellowships.
 More information is available on the GAUSSI Fellowship application page.

-If you do not qualify for the fellowship, which is geared mostly towards first year/incoming students, and requires a green card or American citizenship, you can still participate in the GAUSSI program.
-Benefits of the GAUSSI program include preferred access to GAUSSI courses, professional development opportunities, and mentoring and seminars in the area of large scale biological data analysis.
+If you do not qualify for the fellowship, which is geared mostly to students in their first two years of graduate work and requires a green card or American citizenship; you can still participate in the GAUSSI program.
+Benefits of the GAUSSI program include preferred access to GAUSSI courses, career planning, professional development opportunities, and mentoring and seminars in the area of large scale biological data analysis.

 To become involved, please contact Kate Sherrill.